Hong Kong Coliseum

 It was built by the Urban Council and inaugurated on 27 April 1983.
 The opening of the stadium coincided with the 100th anniversary of the Urban Council.
 The coliseum has 12,500 seats, which is the second largest among indoor facilities in Hong Kong, only behind the 2005-opened AsiaWorld–Arena.

 It is now managed by the Leisure and Cultural Service Department of the Hong Kong Government.

 Facilities

 The Hong Kong Coliseum consists of a big arena and a number of conference rooms.

 Arena

-The arena is rectangular with sides 41m each, with a concrete cement flooring.
+The arena floor is a rectangular shape with seats surrounding it on all four sides, the highest and farthest rows rising up to 41 metres (134’6”).
+The entire facility has a concrete cement flooring.